mikejmcguirk/debian_i3/README.md

 When installing:

 - I personally don't use the graphical install
-- At the software selection prompt, only choose standard system utilities and SSH server
+- At the software selection prompt, only choose standard system utilities

 Login first as root.
 Do the following: